Bogomila Welsh-Ovcharov

-Bogomila Welsh-Ovcharov (born 1940, Sofia) is an art historian at the University of Toronto at Mississauga and authority on the art of Vincent van Gogh.
+Bogomila Welsh-Ovcharov (born 1940, Sofia) was an art historian and professor formerly at the University of Toronto at Mississauga (she is now retired and the university made her an Emerita professor) who is an authority on the art of Vincent van Gogh.
 Her book Van Gogh: The Lost Arles Sketchbook, contains reproductions of sketches said to be by the artist, but the authenticity of which has been disputed.

+She was the first non-French art scholar to be invited to curate the inaugural exhibition for the Musée D'Orsay in France.
+Welsh-Ovcharov was a contributor to an exhibition “The Mystical Landscape: From Claude Monet to Emily Carr,” organized by the Art Gallery of Ontario in Toronto in 2016, and the Musée D’Orsay in Paris in 2017.
+In Goodreads, many of her widely published books have 5 stars.